 Recycling materials into new products benefits both our environment and our economy.
 Approximately 78,000 jobs in Minnesota are directly or indirectly supported by the recycling industry.
 These jobs pay almost $7.96 billion in wages and add nearly $23.9 billion to Minnesota's economy.
 Recycling also slows the filling of landfills.

 Recycling generates profit.
-Annually, Minnesota recycling programs collect approximately 2.5 million tons of material worth $690 million.
+In Minnesota, recycling programs collected approximately 1.781 million tons of material worth $344 million.

 Not recycling costs money.
-Another 1.2 million tons of recyclable material is thrown away, but could easily have been recycled for an additional estimated value of $285 million.
-Instead, it cost Minnesota more than $200 million to put it in landfills.
+In 2021, a million tons of recyclable material was thrown away but could have been recycled for an additional estimated value of $142.1 million.
+Instead, it cost Minnesotans millions of dollars to put it in landfills.